URBAN ECOLOGY AND OUTDOOR DESIGN

 MARIELLA ZOPPI, Storia del giardino europeo, Laterza, Bari, 1995.

-The teaching consists of lectures, practical exercises in the classroom and off-site teaching, seminars, visits, conferences with outside guests.
+Teaching will consist of lectures, practical exercises in the classroom and off-site teaching, seminars, visits, conferences with invited guests.

 Assessment methods and criteria